 - 1 tablespoon butter, melted

-- Preheat oven to 350°.
-In a large saucepan, saute onion in butter until tender.
-Stir in flour, garlic, salt and pepper until blended; gradually add milk.
+- In a large saucepan, saute onion in butter until tender.
+Stir in the flour, garlic, salt and pepper until blended; gradually add milk.
 Stir in potatoes.
 Bring to a boil.
-Reduce heat; cook and stir 8-10 minutes or until potatoes are crisp-tender.
+Reduce heat; cook and stir for 8-10 minutes or until potatoes are crisp-tender.

 - Stir in corn and cream-style corn.
 Transfer to an 8-in. square baking dish coated with cooking spray.

 - In a small bowl, combine bread crumbs and butter; sprinkle over potatoes.
-Bake 45-50 minutes or until golden brown and potatoes are tender.
-Let stand 10 minutes before serving.
+Bake at 350° for 45-50 minutes or until golden brown and potatoes are tender.
+Let stand for 10 minutes before serving.
 Yield: 8 servings.

 Reviews forSweet Corn and Potato Gratin